-You'll need to configure end user access, registration, and sign-in options.
+You'll need to configure end-user access, registration, and sign-in options.

 Setting up your Zendesk Support instance for all three options is described in the following topics:

-- Visits your Help Center and clicks Submit a request
+- Visits your help center and clicks Submit a request

-- Visits your Help Center and clicks Sign in for the first time and then Sign up
+- Visits your help center and clicks Sign in for the first time and then Sign up

 - Sends an email support request to your support email address for the first time

-After signing up, end users receive a welcome email message that prompts them to verify their email address and also create a password so that they can sign in to Zendesk.
+After signing up, users receive a welcome email message that prompts them to verify their email address and create a password to sign in to Zendesk.

-- Track their tickets in Help Center
+- Track their tickets in your help center

-- Update their user profile and add additional contact information (email addresses and social media accounts) so that they can submit requests from any of these accounts and Zendesk will pair them to their Zendesk user account
+- Update their user profile and add additional contact information (email addresses and social media accounts) so that they can submit requests from any of these accounts, and Zendesk will pair them to their Zendesk user account

 Allowing unregistered users to submit requests

 You can still provide support to your end users without requiring them to register and sign in.
-They lose the benefits that registration provides but the ticket workflow is the same for your agents.
-Many companies provide email-only support and never require their end users to register because they don't want or need their end users to visit and use their Help Center.
+They lose the benefits that registration provides, but the ticket workflow is the same for your agents.
+Many companies provide email-only support and never require their end users to register because they don't want or need their end users to visit and use their help center.